saucelabs-training/demo-java/appium/appium-app/appium-app-examples/src/test/java/com/examples/mid_session_app_installs/README.md

     export SAUCE_ACCESS_KEY=*******

 ### Demo app(s)
 The demo app that has been used for all these tests can be found [here](https://github.com/saucelabs/my-demo-app-android/releases).
-You can find in the [apps folder](./apps) the two versions of the app that is used for this example
+The two app versions that are used in this example can be downloaded from here: [Version 1.0.17](https://github.com/saucelabs/my-demo-app-android/releases/tag/1.0.17) and [Version 1.0.14](https://github.com/saucelabs/my-demo-app-android/releases/download/1.0.14/mda-1.0.14-17.apk)

 ### Upload apps to Sauce Storage
 You need to upload the apps to the Sauce Storage.
 Please check [here](https://docs.saucelabs.com/mobile-apps/app-storage/) how to do it.
 **If you don't do that then the scripts can't find the apps!**

 ## Run tests on Sauce Labs Android real devices